commitsovercoffee/personal-website/src/posts/tools.md

 dream.
 After saving up for a year, surviving a pandemic and not losing hope during the global chip shortage, I finally managed to build my PC in 2022.

-And I absolutely love it.
-I love how blazing fast it is and how easily it handles whatever I throw at it.
+I absolutely love how blazing fast it is, and how easily it handles whatever I throw at it.
 It is powered by Team Red, whom I support loyally for their amazing per watt performance and no-nonsense linux support.
 You can find the specs below: